 - After that, press F to unfreeze the panes.

 The above methods are shortcuts of Freeze Panes in Excel.
 Hope this will help you!
 If you have any questions, suggestions, or feedback please let us know in the comment section.
-Or you can have a glance at our other articles in the ExcelDemy.com blog!
+Have a great day!

 - How to Unfreeze Rows and Columns in Excel